 Stair Step Breath (anuloma and viloma krama) is a core practice in LifeForce Yoga.
 This version of Stair Step combines breath and imagery to gently energize while focusing the mind.
 Use stair step breath in bed to help wake you up, in the afternoon as a short break, before meetings, after interactions, at the beginning of a yoga practice or therapy session, the times for practice are endless.
 Free audio practice after the directions.

 Note: Do not practice if you have had recent abdominal or chest surgery.
 Practice only on the inhalation if you are pregnant.
 The language and imagery here have been adapted for a health care setting.

-- In a seated or supine position, inhale through the nostrils little steps of breath, as though you are climbing a mountain (usually 4 to 8).
+- In a seated or supine position, inhale through the nostrils, taking little steps of breath, as though you are climbing a mountain (usually 4 to 8).

-- If it’s comfortable, sustain the breath for four counts (at the top of the mountain).
+- If it’s comfortable, retain the breath at the top of the mountain.
 Imagine that you are looking out at something beautiful.
 If holding the breath is uncomfortable, breathe naturally through the nostrils.

 - Practice steps 1–3 two times.

-- Next take an elevator to the top of the mountain. (a smooth six-count breath in).
+- Next take a smooth ride to the top of the mountain.

 - Sustain for four counts.
 Imagine you can see something that makes your heart smile.